64kramsystem/personal_notes/linux_tools.md

 screen -r $session_name -X logfile flush 0 screen -r $session_name -X stuff 'ls^M' # ^M is enter
 ```

+In some workflows, it's convenient to set `IGNOREEOF`, in order to prevent accidental exits from the screen session.

 ## Clonezilla